1) What is VMware and what are their benefits?

 - Storage virtualization

-3) Mention what are the different types of server software does VMware provides?
+3) Mention different types of server software do VMware provides?

 VMware provides three different types of server software

 - VMware Server